-Brake Warning Light: Driving with the brake system warning light on is dangerous.
+Do not drive with the brake system warning light illuminated.
+Contact an Authorized Mazda Dealer to have the brakes inspected as soon as possible: Driving with the brake system warning light illuminated is dangerous.
 It indicates that your brakes may not work at all or that they could completely fail at any time.
-If this light remains on, after checking that the parking brake is fully released, have the brakes inspected immediately.
-Don't drive with this light on, have the vehicle towed to an Authorized Mazda Dealer to have the brakes inspected as soon as possible.
+If this light remains illuminated, after checking that the parking brake is fully released, have the brakes inspected immediately.